 The Town Hall Tower is a great place to get your bearings, with an outstanding view over the Square and, from the other side, to the skyline that has been unchanged for centuries – church domes, the distinctive towers of Charles Bridge and beyond, the New Town and Castle Hill, dominated by St Vitus’ Cathedral.
 It’s likely to be rather busy up there, so if you’re a vertigo-prone claustrophobe, stay downstairs.
 It’s one of the best viewpoints in Prague, hands down.

 Once daylight has disappeared and the lights come on around the square for the blue hour, the Market is at its cosiest and most atmospheric.
-It’s also one of the best times to photograph Prague.
+It’s also one of the best times for photographing Prague.
 Families climb a glittering staircase to a viewpoint close to the Týn church, and children make a beeline for the animal stable for a chance to pet a donkey, goat or sheep.

 All around, the smells and flavours are as irresistible as the sights.
 Everywhere you sense the warmth staving off the winter cold, from the hot mulled wine to giant roast hams and klobasa sausages, to the sweet comfort food, everything from gingerbread to strudels to traditional Czech trdelnik, a round, sugar-frosted pastry cooked on a spit or stick.
 The bars also have a plentiful stock of Czech beers, possibly among the finest in the world, and medovina, the Czech take on the honey-based liqueur, mead.